adjanni/Image_Captioning_w_Pytorch_CNN-RNN/README.md

 3. Use pip to install pycocotools: `pip install git+https://github.com/cocodataset/cocoapi.git#subdirectory=PythonAPI`

-4. If done properly, you should see "pycocotools-2.0"
+4. If done properly, you should see "pycocotools-2.0".

+5. It should work!!!